seth586/guides/FreeNAS/bitcoin/wallets/specter.md

 root@specter:~ # service specter start
 ```

 Point a web browser to http://192.168.84.11:25441/, success!
-Notice that specter is nto connected to bitcoin core yet, so lets create RPC credentials and configure.
+Notice that specter is not connected to bitcoin core yet, so lets create RPC credentials and configure.

 ## Bitcoind RPC authentication
 Switch to your bitcoin jail and generate RPC credentials.